 There will be a monthly or annual charge depending on which web host you registered with.
 We’ll get to that in a minute.
-But don’t let that scares you, it’s hella lot cheaper than you think.
+But don’t let that scare you, it’s a hella lot cheaper than you think.

 If you own a self-hosted website, you’ll need to do all the customizations and designs all by yourself.
 But no worries because life has been so much easier nowadays thanks to technology and coding guys.